JTarball/hyroxwebsite/site/content/post/what-is-the-best-way-to-increase-your-muscular-endurance.md

 * Affirmattions

   Look up David Goggins and you will understand the power of the mind when it comes to endurance efforts.

+## Pyramids

+You will likely notice this in crossfit or hyrox wods as a result; You now know why.